ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 | Backspace                                   | Remove the entire selected name and cursor in the `@` position                                                                   |
 | Shift + Arrow keys                          | Select the mention node                                                                                                          |

 _Note_: The `@mention` node is immutable.
-For an instance, if the user is selected and mention node(`nimble-rich-text-user-mention-view`) is added to the DOM, the only option is to either remove the entire name or can add new name after removing the entire name.
+For instance, if the user is selected and the mentioned node(`nimble-rich-text-user-mention-view`) is added to the DOM, the only option is to either remove the entire name or add a new name after removing the entire name.
 It is not possible to edit the name, like removing just the last name and keeping the first name.

 _Mouse interactions for `@mention`_

-1. Hovering over each option in the `@mention` dropdown lists will show an indication of the option is selectable.
+1. Hovering over each option in the `@mention` dropdown lists will show an indication that the option is selectable.
-2. Left clicking the option will select the hovered option from the list of users.
+2. Left-clicking the option will select the hovered option from the list of users.
 3. Clicking outside the editor/Focusing out from the editor will close the popup if it is already open.

 _ARIA Roles/Properties for `@mention` components_

 _`nimble-rich-text-mention-list-box`_

-The `nimble-rich-text-mention-list-box` will have the role as `listbox` and the `nimble-list-option` will have the role as `option` as in the other list option components like `nimble-select` and `nimble-combobox`.
+The `nimble-rich-text-mention-list-box` will have the role of `listbox` and the `nimble-list-option` will have the role of `option` as in the other list option components like `nimble-select` and `nimble-combobox`.
 Both the components will respect the `aria-disabled` based on the parent element
 `nimble-rich-text-editor`.

 The `nimble-list-option` (leverage the existing property functionalities) will have the following `aria-*` attributes value set based on the state of the option,

 1. `aria-selected` - set to `true` if the option is selected/focused from the list of options.
-Any one from the list will have the `true` value.
+Anyone from the list will have the `true` value.
 2. `aria-posinset` - determines the current position of the list items.
 3. `aria-setsize` - determines the actual length of the current list options.

 _`nimble-rich-text-user-mention-view`_

-The `nimble-rich-text-user-mention-view` will not have any specific `roles` or `aria-*` attributes to differentiate `@mention` node with other texts in the editor or viewer.
+The `nimble-rich-text-user-mention-view` will not have any specific `roles` or `aria-*` attributes to differentiate the `@mention` node from other texts in the editor or viewer.

 _Future Scope_:

 If the `nimble-rich-text-user-mention-view` has the ability to show more information about the user by showing a tooltip by clicking on the node, then it should probably use a `button` or `link` role to specify its difference from other nodes.
-Also, having ARIA attribute like `aria-labelledby` to mention the user detail which is not displayed in the UI when the feature to show a tooltip is enabled.
+Also, having ARIA attributes like `aria-labelledby` to mention the user detail which is not displayed in the UI when the feature to show a tooltip is enabled.

 ## Open Issues